 Since August 2005, Baxter has been a principal customer of the Company, accounting for the substantial portion of the Company's revenue, through up-front payments and fee for services in prior years.
 In both current periods presented, there were no revenues earned under the existing Baxter arrangements.
-During the three and six months ended June 30, 2013, the Company earned \$1 million related to Baxter arrangements.
+During the nine months ended September 30, 2013, the Company received and recognized \$1 million in revenue related to Baxter arrangements as the Company's continued performance or future obligations were considered inconsequential or perfunctory.